gbdev/pandocs/content/Video_Display.md

 ::: warning
 When the LCD Controller is drawing the screen it is directly reading from Video Memory (VRAM) and from the Sprite Attribute Table (OAM).
-During these periods the Gameboy CPU may not access the VRAM and OAM.
+During these periods the Game Boy CPU may not access the VRAM and OAM.
 That means, any attempts to write to VRAM/OAM are ignored (the data remains unchanged).
 And any attempts to read from VRAM/OAM will return undefined data (typically a value of FFh).